-Question Answer Marks EITHER 2(a) 'Love is a gretter lawe, by my pan, Than may be yeve to any erthely man.'
-25 With Arcite's comment in mind, discuss some of the ways Chaucer presents love in The Knight's Tale .
-Mark according to the levels of response marking criteria.
-OR 2(b) Paying close attention to poetic methods, discuss the following extract, showing what it adds to your understanding of Chaucer's concerns in The Knight's Tale .
+Question Answer Marks EITHER 2(a) Discuss the uses and effects of Chaucer's presentation of different attitudes to marriage in The Knight's Tale .
+25 Mark according to the levels of response marking criteria.
+OR 2(b) Paying close attention to Chaucer's poetic methods, discuss the following extract, showing its significance to The Knight's Tale .
 25 Mark according to the levels of response marking criteria.